Kokomo Memorial Gym - Kokomo Wildkats

 You’ll find a variety of chain restaurants and retail outlets on US-931 in Kokomo, which is not too far from the gymnasium.
 However, if you are looking for a few interesting sites to see or places to eat, then there are some local suggestions.

-A great abundance of fans attend Kokomo High School games, but not like the good old days when they used to pack the house to the gills.
-However, enough fans are here supporting their local basketball team to easily confirm that there is still a lot of love for the Wildkats in Kokomo.
+There is a great abundance of fans who attend Kokomo High School games, but not like the good old days when they used to pack the house to the gills.
+However, enough fans are out here supporting their local basketball team to easily confirm that there is still a lot of love for the Wildkats in Kokomo.
 Fans are supportive, dedicated, and interested in the game at hand.

 Arriving at the gymnasium is also fairly simple.
-Plenty of signage is provided directing visitors towards the historic facility with parking available on the streets or in one of the small lots outside of the gym.
+There is plenty of signage directing visitors towards the historic facility with parking available on the streets or in one of the small lots outside of the gym.

 Return on Investment 5

-Adult tickets are $5 for all home games which is on par with other high school games in the state.
+Adult tickets are $6 for all home games which is on par with other high school games in the state.
 The parking is free, concession prices are extremely affordable, and it makes for a great night of high school basketball hoops in a historic and cozy basketball gymnasium.
 The level of play the Kats are playing around this time, including the number of people attending games, and providing the soundtrack, makes this one of the best nights out for sports in the state.

-The exterior of Kokomo Memorial Gymnasium is noteworthy for a few reasons.
-The historic building design features photos and headlines above the main exterior entrance from when the team won the state title in 1961.
-There is also a bronze statue of a wildcat and a historical marker describing the facility.
+The exterior of the Kokomo Memorial Gymnasium is noteworthy for a few reasons.
+The historic building design features photos and headlines from when the team won the state title in 1961 above the main exterior entrance.
+There is also a bronze statue of a wildkat and a historical marker describing the facility.

-The school features a taxidermy wildcat encased behind a glass cube.
-It is wheeled out to center court during warm-ups by a group of students and then wheeled back to the John Turner Memorial Room until it is ready for the next basketball game.
+The school features a taxidermy wildkat encased behind a glass cube.
+It is wheeled out to center Court during warm-ups by a group of students and then wheeled back to the John Turner Memorial Room until it is ready for the next basketball game.
 The wildkat dates back to 1951.

 The overall aesthetics of the gymnasium are pleasing to the eyes.
-The red and blue banners hang proudly from the rafters, the seats are also colored red and blue, and little touches on the walls make it a visually pleasing facility for the first time visitor.
-It is a truly classic Indiana Fieldhouse.
+The red and blue banners hang proudly from the rafters, the seats are also colored red and blue, and little touches on the walls make it a visually pleasing facility for the first-time visitor.
+It is a classic Indiana fieldhouse.